 Maturity Date: the date the preferred shares must be redeemed by

 the issuing firm, typically 30 to 100 years after issue.

 Non-Cumulative: depending on the preferred, skipped dividends can

 be delayed for five-years, or even indefinitely.
-However, skipped
+Unlike failing to

 dividends must still be paid before common stock dividends are paid and

 Participating: annual dividend varies depending on firm’s net

 PINES (Public Income Notes): a.k.a.
 QUIBS (Quarterly Interest

 Bonds) or QUIDS (Quarterly Income Debt Securities).
 Debt securities such